 Designed like a futuristic resort, the Solaria Nishitetsu Hotel in Myeongdong promises a tranquil stay away from the hustle-bustle of city life.
 The atrium-style ceiling, dotted with pendant lights, grabs your attention as you usher in.
 But it’s the 21st-floor lobby, a wonderful spot to enjoy panoramic views of the cityscape, that truly steals all the brownie points.

 The rooms at the Solaria Nishitetsu are designed to exude a warm and welcoming feel, with metallic shades used in abundance to highlight soft undertones.
 And let’s not forget the superb setting.
 The hotel lies adjacent to lots of popular shops, restaurants, pubs and even department stores, for your shopping, dining and touring pleasure.
 The subway is just a stone’s throw away, letting you access the heart of the city from this 4-star hotel in a jiffy.

 Summary: The best places to stay in Seoul

 - Looking to save some money without compromising quality?
 Try out the bright contemporary stylings of Hostel Vanilla 1 Dongdaemun or the comfortable stylish coolness of Makers Hotel.

 - Need a great mid-range hotel room?
 Scour the quiet backstreets of Hongdae to experience the tranquil beauty of Naru Guesthouse or opt for more classically Korean accommodations at the Sky Guesthouse in an atmospheric hanok village.

-- Want the most luxurious digs for your stay in Seoul?
+- Want the most luxurious digs in Seoul?
 Nothing beats the 5-star goodness of the impeccable Four Seasons Seoul or, if you’ve got a tad more cash, the ultra-sleek The Shilla Seoul.